benbaptist/minecraft-wrapper/README.md

 wget https://raw.githubusercontent.com/benbaptist/minecraft-wrapper/development/Wrapper.py
 ```
 Run `python Wrapper.py` to start.
+On first start, it'll create a wrapper.properties file for you to configure and exit.
+Set it to boot the jar file of your choice, and then start Wrapper.py again.

-Wrapper.py is a Python-executable zipped-up folder, hence why viewing it results in garbled text.
+Wrapper.py is a Python-executable zipped-up folder, rather than a plain text file.
 If you want to view the source code, open it
 with a zip file viewer OR download the src folder.</br>
 On first run, it'll create the configuration file 'wrapper.properties' and exit.
 Tune this file to your needs, and then run `python Wrapper.py` again.</br>
 Any console command beginning with a slash (/) will be interpreted as a Wrapper.py command.